cafebazaar/async-actions/README.md

 ## How It Works

 Actions are just simple functions.
-Async-Actions adds `state`, `error`, and `data` properties to your functions and dynamically updates these properties.
+Async-Actions adds `state`, `error`, `pending` and `data` properties to your functions and dynamically updates these properties.

 #### Action lifecycle and possible values of the `state` property